tcdl/msb/README.md

 #### consumer.close()

 Stops listening for messages on this topic.
 If `config.cleanupConsumers` is set, and this consumer was created using `channelManager.findOrCreateConsumer`, it would be removed from the `channelManager`.

+#### consumer.onceConsuming(cb)

+- **cb** Function that is called if the consumer is already consuming or once when it next starts consuming.

+#### consumer.confirmProcessedMessage(message)

+Confirms with the broker (where supported) that processing of this message has completed.
+Only works where `config.autoConfirm` is set to `false`.

+- **message** The message originally emitted by this consumer, by reference.

+#### consumer.rejectMessage(message)

+Confirms with the broker (where supported) that this message should not be processed, e.g. in cases such as invalid message or TTL reached.
+Only works where `config.autoConfirm` is set to `false`.

+- **message** The message originally emitted by this consumer, by reference.

 #### Event: 'message'